How to Run VBA Code in Access Without Errors?- (Quick Guide)

 Steps To Create A VBA To Run A Query In MS Access

-Suppose you have an Access database which contain a query named “max_sales”.
+Suppose you have an Access database which contains a query named “max_sales”.

-So, here are the complete step that you need to follow to create a VBA to execute the “max_sales” query:
+So, here are the complete steps that you need to follow to create a VBA to execute the “max_sales” query:

 Step 1: Add an Access Form